nasa/Common-Metadata-Repository/metadata-db-app/README.md

   * collections with any combination of concept-id, provider-id, entry-id, entry-title, short-name, version-id
   * granules with provider-id, granule-ur
   * granules with provider-id, native-id
-  * tags with no parameters
+  * tags with no parameters other than exclude-metadata and latest

 ```
 curl "http://localhost:3001/concepts/search/collections?provider-id=PROV1&short-name=s&version-id=1"